Jes94/issue-ops/README.md

 ---

 ## Auto Response to New Issues
-**Workflow:** `.github/workflows/issue-ops.yml`
+**Workflow:** `.github/workflows/auto_respond.yml`

 - **Purpose:** Automatically responds to issues labeled `new_issue`, removes the label, and adds `assign`.
 - **Configuration:**
-  - Edit `.github/workflows/configurations/autoresponse_template.md` to customize the auto-response message.
+  - Edit `.github/workflows/configurations/autoresponse_template.html` to customize the auto-response message (HTML format, emoji supported).
 - **How it works:**
   1. Listens for the `new_issue` label on issues.
-  2. Posts a comment using the template.
+  2. Posts a comment using the HTML template.
   3. Removes `new_issue` label and adds `assign` label.

 ---